WINTER IS AROUND THE CORNER--COME AND RIDE WITH US TODAY--ACCEPTING NEW STUDENTS DAILY!

 the confidence Fahey gave as he carried his rider through a figure eight at the canter;

 That’s where we come in.
 Our Therapeutic Riding and Anxiety Support programs, WTF (Working Through Fear) is about our staff and volunteers saying, “don’t worry, we got you”!
 These miracles and so many more are witnessed through the eyes of New Beginnings.

 Did you know?
 Many of our school horses lead a secret life?
-Besides the fabulous and famous Fahey; Marco, Oreo, Sabrina, Ian; Trigger (Thank you, Judy) and others are a few of the horses that lovingly carry our participants on their journey to reaching their highest potential in their physical and emotional health?
+Besides the fabulous and famous Fahey; Marco, Oreo, D2, Ian; Trigger (Thank you, Judy) and others are a few of the horses that lovingly carry our participants on their journey to reaching their highest potential in their physical and emotional health?
 Personal needs don’t disappear during a pandemic.
 Neither do stress, anxiety, or PTSD.
 The CDC has found an increase of over 26% of mental health-related searches.
 COVID 19 has impacted not only our physical health, but our mental/emotional health as well.

 This pandemic has truly limited our ability to fundraise; yet we still have expenses that need to be met.
 Many programs such as ours have had to close their doors.
 We are fortunate that Martha and New Traditions have been extremely gracious and generous to us through the years and especially now in these difficult financial times, by allowing us to hold our lessons on their property and also use their lesson horses.
 Our goal is to rescue a few horses for our program and to become financially independent.
 You can help us achieve these goals.
 At this time of the year as many of you consider where to make a financial donation to a charity of your choice, won’t you please choose us?